 Transition planning is an important step for students who are classified as blind or visually impaired.
 According to Carmen Williams, a teacher of visually impaired students, most students with a visual disability are generally expected to be relatively independent learners by their senior year of high school.
 Those who use assistive technology should be able to operate and maintain their equipment without help from their instructor or other students in the classroom.

-Ideally, the student will meet with a career counselor during this phase to develop an Individual Plan for Employment, or an IPE.
+Ideally, the student will meet with a career counselor during this phase to develop an Individual Plan for Employment (IPE).
 A primary goal of the IPE is to explore different ‘post-school activities’ related to the individual’s career plans; these activities commonly include:

-- A college degree program at an accredited postsecondary institution
+- A degree program at an accredited postsecondary institution

 - Job training